michalkoziczak/soccero-panda-manta/README.md

-# Template
+# Panda-Manta

-Quickstart for your own slack bot
+System for multi-competiton turnaments

+Used internally in LeanForge

 ## How to start and test project